zhiyhu/scFT-paper/README.md

 **Notes:** The **cell annotation files** can also be downloaded from our Cell Browser, e.g. [here](https://ovariancancercell.github.io/sampleSecretoryCells/meta.tsv) for secretory cell annotations.

+## Downloading of related R data

+All Rmd and Rdata can be downloaded from https://figshare.com/s/ed717cd5deca61308f98.

 ## File description

 * Rmd is the code file